alonsaguy/MultiMicrophone-speaker-localization-demo-system/README.md

 # MultiMicrophone-Speaker-Localization-Demo-System

-This projects goal is to localize a speaker inside a room using a microphones array.
+This projects goal is to localize a speaker inside a room using microphones array.
 The code is written in Matlab and it is running via Matlab GUI.

 ![Blocks_diagram](/Blocks_diagram.PNG)